Deliverables

 Let's do the math that nobody puts on a scope document.

-At $200-$300/hr (and you should be billing at that level if you're running strategic audits), a three-hour formatting session is $600-$900 of labor destroyed per engagement.
+At $250/hr loaded cost for a senior consultant (and your firm should be charging at that level if you're running strategic assessments), a three-hour formatting session is $750 of senior-rate labor destroyed per engagement.
 Not on diagnosis.
 Not on strategy.
-On making the container look professional.
+On making the container look professional, because there's no one below the lead who can safely touch the output.

-Scale that across 10 to 15 engagements per year and manual consulting deliverable generation becomes a five-figure annual cost in labor that never appears on an invoice.
+Scale that across 10 to 15 engagements per year and manual consulting deliverable generation becomes a five-figure annual cost in senior-rate labor that never appears on an invoice.
+Worse, your associates are idle on that work, so you're paying twice: once for the lead's time and once for the associate capacity you're not using.

 Assembly shouldn't have a floor.
-It should have a ceiling close to zero.
+It should have a ceiling close to zero, and it should land on the associate's desk.

 The turnaround problem assembly creates